Token Program Proposals (TPPs)

 • Explain the permissionless pathways available for public participation.
 For example, address questions like: how is the program composable?, what standards does it follow?, will there be a public communication channel?, and what projects are available for contributors?

 • ACCOUNTABILITY FRAMEWORK: Specify what methods will hold the program, mechanic, operations, and participants accountable for their commitments.
-For example, this can include items such as an Accountability Council, Token Streaming Terms, KYC, or staking.
+For example, this can include items such as a Steering Committee, Token Streaming Terms, staking, or contracting with ZKGPS (learn more here).

-✍️ TEMPLATE: Proposers are encouraged to follow the standard proposal template for Token Program Proposals, available here.
+✍️ TEMPLATE: Proposal authors are encouraged to follow the standard proposal template for Token Program Proposals.

 ℹ️ NOTE: All documentation should be included in the onchain proposal, or include links to an onchain source such as Arweave, IPFS, etc. This allows the proposal content to be public and accessible across web3 applications.